 So, I’ve got a few older recipes on billyparisi.com that I absolutely love, like this salmon burgers recipe, however, the photos or videos for them are a bit on the crusty side so I figured I’d get back in there and spruce them up a bit.

-The biggest problem for me is that the rest of my family doesn’t really like salmon so when I get the opportunity to make it you better believe I’m going off, and these salmon burgers were callin my name!
+The biggest problem for me is that the rest of my family doesn’t really like salmon so when I get the opportunity to make it you better believe I’m going off, starting with this dish.

-If you’re looking at the title to this salmon burgers recipe then you’re probably asking yourself, “what is jicama?”
+If you’re looking at the title to this recipe then you’re probably asking yourself, “what is jicama?”

 Making coleslaw is pretty easy and usually at least starts with shaved cabbage and from there it’s completely up to you which I why I decided to make this jicama coleslaw for this salmon burgers recipe.